amir-al-mohamad/love2d-ultralight/README.md

 2. **Extract the SDK** and copy all `.dll` files from the `bin` folder in the archive to the same directory as the module

 3. **Usage example:**
-  See a usage example in the [documentation](https://amir-al-mohamad.github.io/love2d-ultralight/examples/usage.lua.html).
+  See usage example in documentation (download `docs.zip` for your version from [releases](https://github.com/amir-al-mohamad/love2d-ultralight/releases)).

 ## macOS Universal Binary (Universal `.dylib`) Build Instructions